melaniebrgr/learning-computer-science/05-system-design/03-cloud-services/03-aws.md

 ### Automation and Platform Services

 **CloudFormation** is similar to TerraForm in that you specify your environment as code (JSON, YAML), and AWS uses it to provision services. **AWS Elastic Beanstalk** is a PaaS; you deploy your code and AWS takes care of deploying the web application.
 You don't have to worry about EC2, auto-scaling, elastic load balancing, or the development environment.
 Elastic Beanstalk is an easy-to-use service for deploying and scaling web applications and services developed with Java, .NET, PHP, Node.js, Python, Ruby, Go, and Docker on familiar servers such as Apache, Nginx, Passenger, and IIS.
 You can simply upload your code and Elastic Beanstalk automatically handles the deployment, from capacity provisioning, load balancing, auto-scaling to application health monitoring.
 At the same time, you retain full control over the AWS resources powering your application and can access the underlying resources at any time.

-**Amazon Elastic Container Service (ECS)** provides infrastructure for launching docker containers.
-It's a containers as a service (CaaS).
-There are two different ECS launch types: EC2 which is manually managed, and **Amazon Fargate** which is  automatically managed, e.g. provisions based on demand and upgrades automatically.
-ECS/Fargate is well-suited for microservices.

 ### Migration and Transfer Services